 Heroes versus outcasts.
 Experts, the media and the public have long viewed members of the “hacker” community as belonging to one or other of these two opposing camps, thereby helping to cement clichéd images of them.
 But how can this polarisation be explained?
 And in terms of security, isn't it in companies’ interests to work with these specialists?

 “Being a hacker primarily means being able to re-purpose objects or systems to create new functions.
-Somebody who can use a kettle to light a barbecue is a hacker” says Paul Fariello, a member of the Security Intelligence team at Stormshield.
+Somebody who can use a kettle to light a barbecue is a hacker” says Paul Fariello, a member of the Threat Intelligence team at Stormshield.
 The hacker community is mainly made up of IT and security enthusiasts with the ability to invent creative solutions to challenges, even if they sometimes end up being illegal.
 For cybersecurity specialists, these skills are particularly prized and the term hacker has a generally positive connotation.
 So why does the word conjure up imaginary worlds populated by malevolent, hooded pirates, especially amongst people working in other trades?

 Culture of anonymity vs media limelight